xesco/castools/docs/CASFILE.md

 Data is encoded as either 1200 Hz (0 bit) or 2400 Hz (1 bit) audio tones.
 The MSX reads the tape by measuring zero-crossing timing (the intervals when the audio signal crosses zero amplitude) rather than directly measuring frequencies.
 The system supports two baud rates: 1200 baud (default) or 2400 baud.

+**Note:** Examples in this document use 1200 baud, but conversion to 2400 baud is straightforward—simply halve all timing values and double all frequencies.

 ### 3.2 Bit Encoding

 MSX encodes binary data by representing each bit (0 or 1) as a specific audio waveform pattern.
 The key principle is that **0-bits and 1-bits take the same amount of time, but use different frequencies**: